ChadEstoupStreiff/PalMon/README.md

 - Give yourself as many dollars as you want
 > cheat_dollars(amount: int)

-- Give yourself as many palmon as you want
+- Give yourself as many palmon as you want (in storage)
 > cheat_palmon(quantity: int)

 - Force a hatch from an interdimensional incubator